roomate/Chess-and-Tic-Tac-Toe/README.md

 A [tree data structure](https://en.wikipedia.org/wiki/Tree_(abstract_data_type)) is coherently implemented to represent all the potential subsequent positions.
 Each level of the tree is given a number naming the player's turn.
 Since one considers only turn-based games with two players, this number alternates at every level between $0$ and $1$.
 As said above, the computer player is coded with the MinMax algorithm, which requires exploring recursively a tree.
 MinMax needs at least two others functions: **Position_Possible**, which forms one level of the tree by listing all the potentials subsequent positions, and **valeur_position** which computes the value of a given position, formulated by a heuristic.
-The decision-making is based on this value.
+The  whole decision-making is based on this sole value.

-Storing the whole board for every possible position would be too expensive in terms of memory.
+Storing the whole board for every possible position would be too expensive in terms of memory complexity.
 To offset this difficulty, a board of reference is kept along the game, and only the list of move from the board of reference to the actual position is kept in memory.
 In that sense, the idea is similar to how `git` stores all your commits.
 An important method **mise_a_jour_position** efficiently updates the reference board regarding the list of moves stored.

 Let's give a brief description of the code for each game.

 ### For Tic-Tac-Toe

-The only class created is `Position\_Morpion`.
+The only class created is `Position_Morpion`.
 This class attributes are:

 * A `grille` object.
-It is, in its core, a $3 \times 3$ vector of vector of `float`.
+It is, in its core, a `vector` of $9$ `float`, to represent a $3 \times 3$ board.
 It will plays the role of reference board.
-* A list of move.
-Stores the moves to apply to go from a reference board to the actual board.
+* A `list` of `vector` of `coup`(move).
+It stores the moves to apply sequentially to build the actual board from the reference board.
-* A pointer towards a sister `Position\_Morpion`.
+* A `pointer` towards a sister `Position_Morpion`.
-* A pointer towards a children `Position\_Morpion`.
+* A `pointer` towards a children `Position_Morpion`.

+Its notable methods are:

+* `is_valid_move`: tells if a move is valid according to the rules.
+* `mise_a_jour_position`: Updates the board of the `grille` instance.
+* `coup_humain`: let the human plays its move.

 ### For Chess